Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 ![edited](https://github.com/user-attachments/assets/d266b882-1fe1-4ad0-a4a5-5469bf141bd3)

-But better idea than messing with this thing anymore, build an opensoure alternative like an opensense router out of an old dell optiplex with a Broadcom dual SFP card like a 57810s with modified drivers so it can do 2.5G.
+But better idea than messing with this thing anymore, build an opensource alternative like an opensense router out of an old dell optiplex with a Broadcom dual SFP card like a 57810s with modified drivers so it can do 2.5G.
 Get HSGQ stick and clone the info you retrieved above.
-Works like a charm been doing it for about a yeaer now.
+Works like a charm been doing it for about a year now.

 Now AIS, when will we see 10G?